 Cathedral Caverns became a state park in 1987.
 It includes 461 acres of land near Grant, Alabama.
 The Caverns reopened to the public in August 2000.

 The cave now has a paved and lighted pathway that is 10 feet above the original path.
 The walk is a little over a mile for the round trip and takes an hour and 15 minutes.
-I found some of the hills challenging but not impossible.
-The walk DOWN the slopes was harder than UP!
+Some of the hills are challenging but not impossible.
 If you are in average health, the walk shouldn't be a problem.
 It is also wheelchair accessible.

 The guides and employees of the park are friendly and informative.
-Eric Dobbins was our guide and provided a lot of valuable information about the history of the cave, the details of formations in the cave that were rare, and cave safety.
+They provide a lot of valuable information about the history of the cave, the details of formations in the cave that are rare, and cave safety.

 - Cathedral Caverns has the widest entrance of any commercial cave in the world.
 It is 25 feet tall and 128 feet wide.

 - Cathedral Caverns is home to "Goliath"--the largest stalagmite in the world.
 It measures 45 feet tall and 243 feet in circumstance.